-Entrepreneurial Skills Training and Microenterprise Services
+18. Entrepreneurial Skills Training and Microenterprise Services

-Entrepreneurial Skills Training and Microenterprise Services - Provide a description of how the area will coordinate and promote entrepreneurial skills training and microenterprise services.
+Entrepreneurial Skills Training and Microenterprise Services - Provide a description of how the area will coordinate and promote entrepreneurial skills training and micro-enterprise services.

-Entrepreneurial Skills Training and Microenterprise Services have also been identified in the Columbus 2025 plan as being a key driver for to fully develop the local economy.
+Entrepreneurial Skills Training and Microenterprise Services have also been identified in the Columbus 2025 plan as being a key driver to fully develop the local economy.
 There are several specific suggestions in that plan to enhance the local entrepreneurial culture and economy, one of which is to create a Makerspace as a tool to help facilitate the entrepreneurial culture of Columbus.
-The group creating the makerspace in Columbus - Columbus Makes IT has opened the space in 8,000 square feet and has memberships to join available to the public.
 They have also partnered with several local groups including Urban League and Troy University to offer trainings to local youth and adults.
+This is a program that is available throughout the region, with the potential to be mobile to other counties in both the Lower Chattahoochee and Middle Flint WIOAs.